-After you’ve escaped the overwhelming situation, devote some time to restorative self-care.
+After you’ve escaped the overwhelming situation, devote some time to restorative self care.
 Moffa suggests moving your body by taking a walk, exercising, or simply shaking or dancing it out.
 “Emotion is always better in motion,” she says.
-It may also be helpful to journal about the feelings that bubble up in response to emotional dumping.
-“Writing is another activity that can move emotions through and out of the body,” she adds.
+It may also be helpful to journal about the feelings that bubble up in response to the emotional dumping.
+“Writing is another activity that can move emotions through and out of the body,” Moffa adds.

-How to set boundaries with a friend in order to stop a pattern of dumping
+How to set boundaries with a friend in order to stop a pattern of emotional dumping

 To gently share how you feel, choose a time that’s not emotionally heightened (so, not in the middle of a dumping session or right afterward) to strike up a conversation, says Stanizai.
 “You can directly address the fact that you care about them and want to support them, but that the way they’re dumping their emotions onto you is having a negative effect,” she says.
 “You can also outline the things that you can be there for—say, a particular period of time or discussions on certain topics—so that they don’t feel like you are rejecting them outright.”